Content Type Filters for SharePoint Online

 • Travel policies stored in the Travel site

-And what if policies in the above sites used the Corporate Policy content type to store their policies?
+And what if policies in the above sites all used the Corporate Policy content type to store their policies?
 Or… what if the above sites all created their own child Policy content types (Lending Policy, HR Policy, Travel Policy) based off the parent Corporate Policy content type?
-How could we roll-up all policies of type Corporate Policy for our tenant onto 1 page?
-This is completely doable, however you need to know how you want to roll them up before you start.
+How could we roll-up all policies of type Corporate Policy for our tenant onto 1 page in a highlighted content web part?
+Or… how would we apply a retention label on all content inheriting from the Corporate Policy content type?
+This is completely doable, however you need to know how you want to roll them up or apply the label before you start.

-There are specific properties you can use to filter by content type.
-In a fresh new Office 365 tenant, these are the managed properties automatically generated for you relating to content types:
+There are 3 managed properties you can use to filter by content type.
+In every Microsoft 365 tenant, these are the managed properties automatically generated for you relating to content types.

 BaseContentTypeManagedProperties

-Here’s an example of content in each of the 3 above managed properties:
+Here’s an example of the values found in each of the 3 above managed properties:

 • ContentType: application/pdf Project Document